simurgh9/simurgh9.github.io/content/_index.md

 ## Redesign

 If you've been here before, you may notice a redesign.
-Please sent me an [email](/colophon) if you find something broken or something that previously existed and no longer does.
+Please send me an [email](/colophon) if you find something broken or something that previously existed and no longer does.